xbeat/Machine-Learning/README.md

 Introduction to LangChain, FAISS, and CTransformers

 LangChain is a framework for developing applications powered by language models.
 It provides tools to integrate with various data sources and enables complex reasoning capabilities.
 FAISS (Facebook AI Similarity Search) is a library for efficient similarity search and clustering of dense vectors.
 CTransformers is a Python binding for the Transformer models implemented in C/C++, offering high-performance inference capabilities.

+## Mastering NER for Documents with Multiple Entities

+Understanding NER with Data Enrichment

+Natural Entity Recognition (NER) becomes more reliable when combined with data enrichment techniques.
+This approach helps overcome common challenges in extracting specific entities from documents containing multiple similar entities, such as addresses.
+The process involves using NER for initial entity detection and data enrichment for refinement and validation.

 ## Understanding Padding in Convolutional Neural Networks